samriddhi004/ChatApp/README.md

 ## To Do 📝

-- List down available chatrooms with option to join one of them in chat.html
 - Implement leaving a room feature
 - Implement DM feature to available users by searching
 -